Mental Health Facilities Clarendon, TX

 Texas Panhandle Centers

 Texas Panhandle Centers is a mental health treatment center in Clarendon, TX, located at 111 South Kearny Street, 79226 zip code area.
 Texas Panhandle Centers provides telemedicine/telehealth and outpatient treatment.
-Texas Panhandle Centers offers psychotropic medication, integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, children / adolescents and adults.
-Texas Panhandle Centers also supports children/adolescents with serious emotional disturbance, people with PTSD and veterans.
-Additional services at Texas Panhandle Centers consist of intensive case management, illness management and recovery and case management.
+Texas Panhandle Centers offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and psychotropic medication to children / adolescents, adults and young adults.
+Texas Panhandle Centers also supports transitional age young adults, people requiring dual diagnosis treatment and people with trauma.
+Additional services at Texas Panhandle Centers consist of suicide prevention services, court-ordered outpatient treatment and integrated primary care services.

 Texas Panhandle Centers Pampa Clinic - 39.5 miles from Clarendon, TX

 Texas Panhandle Centers Pampa Clinic is a mental health clinic in Pampa, Texas, located at 615 West Buckler Avenue, 79065.
-Texas Panhandle Centers Pampa Clinic offers outpatient treatment and telemedicine/telehealth.
-Texas Panhandle Centers Pampa Clinic provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Texas Panhandle Centers Pampa Clinic offers telemedicine/telehealth and outpatient treatment.
+Texas Panhandle Centers Pampa Clinic provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to adults, children / adolescents and young adults.
 Texas Panhandle Centers Pampa Clinic also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
-Some other services provided by Texas Panhandle Centers Pampa Clinic include case management, supported employment and integrated primary care services.
+Some other services provided by Texas Panhandle Centers Pampa Clinic include integrated primary care services, intensive case management and psychosocial rehabilitation services.

 Behavioral Health Unit Pampa Regional Medical Center - 41.9 miles from Clarendon, TX

 Behavioral Health Unit Pampa Regional Medical Center is a mental health facility in Pampa, TX, located at 1 Medical Plaza, in the 79065 zip code.
-Behavioral Health Unit Pampa Regional Medical Center provides hospital inpatient treatment, telemedicine/telehealth and outpatient treatment.
-Behavioral Health Unit Pampa Regional Medical Center provides behavior modification, trauma therapy and dialectical behavior therapy to seniors 65 or older.
+Behavioral Health Unit Pampa Regional Medical Center provides telemedicine/telehealth, outpatient treatment and hospital inpatient treatment.
+Behavioral Health Unit Pampa Regional Medical Center provides activity therapy, trauma therapy and individual psychotherapy to seniors 65 or older.
 Behavioral Health Unit Pampa Regional Medical Center also supports clients referred from the court/judicial system, people with trauma and seniors or older adults.
-Some other services available at Behavioral Health Unit Pampa Regional Medical Center include suicide prevention services, chronic disease/illness management and family psychoeducation.
+Some other services available at Behavioral Health Unit Pampa Regional Medical Center include family psychoeducation, case management and education services.

 Helen Farabee Centers Childress Mental Health Center - 49.6 miles from Clarendon, TX

 Helen Farabee Centers Childress Mental Health Center is one of mental health facilities in Childress, Texas, located at 8150 U. s.
 Highway 287, 79201 zip code.
 Helen Farabee Centers Childress Mental Health Center provides outpatient treatment and telemedicine/telehealth.
-Helen Farabee Centers Childress Mental Health Center provides cognitive behavioral therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, adults and children / adolescents.
-Helen Farabee Centers Childress Mental Health Center also supports people with serious mental illness, people requiring dual diagnosis treatment and people with PTSD.
-Additional services provided at Helen Farabee Centers Childress Mental Health Center include supported housing, family psychoeducation and mentoring/peer support/consumer-run services.
+Helen Farabee Centers Childress Mental Health Center provides integrated dual diagnosis disorder treatment, trauma therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Helen Farabee Centers Childress Mental Health Center also supports people with PTSD, people requiring dual diagnosis treatment and people with serious mental illness.
+Additional services provided at Helen Farabee Centers Childress Mental Health Center include intensive case management, case management and illness management and recovery.

 Texas Panhandle Centers Behavioral And Developmental Health - 55.7 miles from Clarendon, TX

 Texas Panhandle Centers Behavioral And Developmental Health is a mental health clinic in Amarillo, TX, located at 1500 South Taylor Street, 79101 zip code area.
 Texas Panhandle Centers Behavioral And Developmental Health provides outpatient treatment and telemedicine/telehealth.
-Texas Panhandle Centers Behavioral And Developmental Health offers activity therapy, cognitive behavioral therapy and psychotropic medication to children / adolescents.
+Texas Panhandle Centers Behavioral And Developmental Health offers cognitive behavioral therapy, activity therapy and individual psychotherapy to children / adolescents.
 Texas Panhandle Centers Behavioral And Developmental Health also supports children/adolescents with serious emotional disturbance.
-Additional services offered at Texas Panhandle Centers Behavioral And Developmental Health include intensive case management, diet and exercise counseling and family psychoeducation.
+Additional services offered at Texas Panhandle Centers Behavioral And Developmental Health include family psychoeducation, intensive case management and psychosocial rehabilitation services.

 Texas Panhandle Centers Behavioral And Developmental Health - 55.8 miles from Clarendon, TX

 Texas Panhandle Centers Behavioral And Developmental Health is a mental health treatment clinic in Amarillo, Texas, located at 1501 South Polk Street, in the 79101 zip code.
 Texas Panhandle Centers Behavioral And Developmental Health provides telemedicine/telehealth and outpatient treatment.
-Texas Panhandle Centers Behavioral And Developmental Health provides cognitive behavioral therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
-Texas Panhandle Centers Behavioral And Developmental Health also supports transitional age young adults, people with serious mental illness and military families.
-Additional services provided by Texas Panhandle Centers Behavioral And Developmental Health consist of intensive case management, psychosocial rehabilitation services and diet and exercise counseling.
+Texas Panhandle Centers Behavioral And Developmental Health provides cognitive behavioral therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and seniors 65 or older.
+Texas Panhandle Centers Behavioral And Developmental Health also supports military families, people with trauma and veterans.
+Additional services provided by Texas Panhandle Centers Behavioral And Developmental Health consist of psychosocial rehabilitation services, court-ordered outpatient treatment and suicide prevention services.

 Texas Panhandle Centers Borger Clinic - 55.9 miles from Clarendon, TX

 Texas Panhandle Centers Borger Clinic is a mental health facility in Borger, TX, located at 412 North Main Street, 79007 zip code area.
 Texas Panhandle Centers Borger Clinic provides telemedicine/telehealth and outpatient treatment.
-Texas Panhandle Centers Borger Clinic provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to children / adolescents, seniors 65 or older and adults.
+Texas Panhandle Centers Borger Clinic provides cognitive behavioral therapy, psychotropic medication and individual psychotherapy to young adults, children / adolescents and adults.
 Texas Panhandle Centers Borger Clinic also supports children/adolescents with serious emotional disturbance and people with serious mental illness.
-Additional services offered by Texas Panhandle Centers Borger Clinic consist of assertive community treatment, psychosocial rehabilitation services and illness management and recovery.
+Additional services offered by Texas Panhandle Centers Borger Clinic consist of suicide prevention services, illness management and recovery and integrated primary care services.

 Amarillo Va Healthcare System - 59.6 miles from Clarendon, TX

 Amarillo Va Healthcare System is a mental health treatment center in Amarillo, Texas, located at 6010 West Amarillo Boulevard, part of the 79106 zip code.
 Amarillo Va Healthcare System provides telemedicine/telehealth and outpatient treatment.
-Amarillo Va Healthcare System also offers individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to seniors 65 or older, young adults and adults.
-Amarillo Va Healthcare System supports LGBT, clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Amarillo Va Healthcare System also provides family psychoeducation, court-ordered outpatient treatment and legal advocacy.
+Amarillo Va Healthcare System also offers couples/family therapy, cognitive behavioral therapy and group therapy to young adults, seniors 65 or older and adults.
+Amarillo Va Healthcare System supports transitional age young adults, people requiring dual diagnosis treatment and LGBT.
+Amarillo Va Healthcare System also provides diet and exercise counseling, family psychoeducation and legal advocacy.

 Northwest Texas Healthcare System Nw Texas Hospital - 60.2 miles from Clarendon, TX

 Northwest Texas Healthcare System Nw Texas Hospital is a mental health clinic in Amarillo, TX, located at 1501 South Coulter Street, in the 79106 zip code.
-Northwest Texas Healthcare System Nw Texas Hospital provides hospital inpatient treatment, outpatient treatment and telemedicine/telehealth.
-Northwest Texas Healthcare System Nw Texas Hospital offers integrated dual diagnosis disorder treatment, individual psychotherapy and activity therapy to adults, seniors 65 or older and children / adolescents.
-Northwest Texas Healthcare System Nw Texas Hospital also supports active duty military, people with trauma and people requiring dual diagnosis treatment.
-More services at Northwest Texas Healthcare System Nw Texas Hospital include family psychoeducation, suicide prevention services and case management.
+Northwest Texas Healthcare System Nw Texas Hospital provides partial hospitalization/day treatment, hospital inpatient treatment and telemedicine/telehealth.
+Northwest Texas Healthcare System Nw Texas Hospital offers group therapy, activity therapy and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Northwest Texas Healthcare System Nw Texas Hospital also supports people with serious mental illness, active duty military and people requiring dual diagnosis treatment.
+More services at Northwest Texas Healthcare System Nw Texas Hospital include court-ordered outpatient treatment, case management and intensive case management.

 Allegiance Behavioral Healthcare - 71.0 miles from Clarendon, TX

 Allegiance Behavioral Healthcare is a mental health center in Plainview, Texas, located at 2601 Dimmitt Road, Suite 400, 79072 zip code.
 Allegiance Behavioral Healthcare provides hospital inpatient treatment and telemedicine/telehealth.
-Allegiance Behavioral Healthcare offers psychotropic medication, activity therapy and trauma therapy to seniors 65 or older and adults.
-Allegiance Behavioral Healthcare also supports seniors or older adults and people with Alzheimer's or dementia.
-More services available at Allegiance Behavioral Healthcare include suicide prevention services, diet and exercise counseling and chronic disease/illness management.
+Allegiance Behavioral Healthcare offers behavior modification, dialectical behavior therapy and group therapy to adults and seniors 65 or older.
+Allegiance Behavioral Healthcare also supports people with Alzheimer's or dementia and seniors or older adults.
+More services available at Allegiance Behavioral Healthcare include family psychoeducation, education services and chronic disease/illness management.

 Central Plains Center - 71.3 miles from Clarendon, TX

 Central Plains Center is a mental health treatment center in Plainview, TX, located at 715 Houston Street, 79072 zip code area.
-Central Plains Center provides telemedicine/telehealth and outpatient treatment.
-Central Plains Center offers psychotropic medication, individual psychotherapy and behavior modification to adults, children / adolescents and young adults.
-Central Plains Center also supports seniors or older adults, veterans and transitional age young adults.
-Additional services at Central Plains Center consist of mentoring/peer support/consumer-run services, family psychoeducation and suicide prevention services.
+Central Plains Center provides outpatient treatment and telemedicine/telehealth.
+Central Plains Center offers individual psychotherapy, psychotropic medication and cognitive behavioral therapy to children / adolescents, seniors 65 or older and young adults.
+Central Plains Center also supports transitional age young adults, seniors or older adults and military families.
+Additional services at Central Plains Center consist of intensive case management, suicide prevention services and mentoring/peer support/consumer-run services.

 Frequently Asked Questions About Mental Health Treatment in Clarendon, TX